Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 Not flying doesn’t mean not travelling, and there are plenty of places we can still access without getting on a plane, and have a much more enriching experience doing it.
 See our [Destination Inspiration](/how_to/#destination-inspiration) pages for ideas.

 ###### E﻿missions calculations

+According to [this article](ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), a medium meat eater generates 5.63kg CO2 per day through their diet, making 2.06 tonnes per year (we chose ‘medium meat eater’ rather than ’high’ or ’low’ because according to [this BBC article](https://www.bbc.co.uk/news/explainers-59232599) from 2019, the average person eats 85g meat per day, which falls into the ‘medium meat eater’ bracket).